rowangg/SSH-Key/README.md

-# Rowan's Script
+# Rowan's SSH Key
-Script made for Rowann
+This script is made to install and remove my key from clients machines